Biology

 Biochemistry, Cell Biology and Genetics

-Specific A Level Entry Requirements: A Level Chemistry
+Specific A Level Entry Requirements: Chemistry

 Cellular biochemistry examines the macromolecular structure and the relationship of cellular organisation to the central pathways of intermediary metabolism and the physical processes underlying cellular functions.
-Cell biology covers the interactions within and between cells which allow them to perform their function in the whole organism.
+Cell biology covers the interactions within and between cells that allow them to perform their function in the whole organism.
 Genetics examines the mechanisms of heredity, moving through Mendelian genetics and its extensions to molecular genetics.

 Year One | Year Two | Year Three |